Jawahar Navodaya Vidyalaya, Doda: Admission

 Admission to the JNV Doda requires qualifying in an entrance exam, called as JNVST, designed, developed and conducted by NCERT earlier and now by the CBSE, except lateral admissions in the class IX and XI to the very limited seats held annually.
 JNV Doda is administered by Chandigarh region of the Jawahar Navodaya Vidyalaya regional center.
 The test encompasses reasoning/mental ability skills, Maths, and Regional language.
 The school provides reservation as per mandate of Govt. of India, at least 75% selection of students from rural areas, maximum 25% from urban areas and fixed 33% to girl students.
 Applications to appear in the test are made freely available at the Vidyalayas and District Education Offices.
 The JNV Samiti takes extensive care to make the applications available (and to communicate their availability through multiple media outlets) to far-flung rural districts, so as to properly serve this under-served population.
 Every year every JNV select about 80 most meritorious students.
 There is no admission fee and no re-admission fee however the non below poverty line and General category male students of Class IX to XII are charged ₹200 per month in welfare of Vidyalayas called Vidyalaya Vikas Nidhi.

 Infrastructure

 JNV Doda has a two-storey school building with IT facility available.

 Locations

 JNV Doda was established in 1986 and the campus was set up in Arnora, a village in block Ghat of Doda district.
 The same campus is still in use today.

 Hostels

-Unlike other JNVs, JNV Doda also hosts four hostels.
+Similar to other JNVs, JNV Doda also hosts four hostels.
 Both boys and girls have separate hostels but have the same names.
 Students are divided into four houses, whose names may vary by location but generally the names of houses are Aravali, Nilgiri, Shivalik and Udaigiri which are named after the mountain ranges in India.
 The hostels are each divided into two sections, one for senior students (IX, X, XI XII standard) and other for junior students (VI, VII, VIII standard).

 The separate hostels for girls also have the same criteria of division.